 Armstrong Student Scholars Symposium

 Armstrong has a proud tradition of student involvement in various scholarly and creative endeavors.
 Whether it’s turning a ceramic vase or synthesizing chemical compounds, students are working side by side with faculty making valuable contributions to their fields of expertise.
 The Scholars Symposium provides a venue for the campus and the community to come together to celebrate these accomplishments and to recognize the outstanding scholarly achievements made by our students.
-In 2014, the Symposium will be held on Wednesday, April 30, in the Student Union.
+In 2015, the Symposium will be held on Thursday and Friday, April 16 and 17, in the Student Union.

 Women in the Arts Symposium